Home | Blog

 What is cardiometabolic health?

 A recent study has shown that more than 93% of the US population suffers from a cardiometabolic health issue, which suggests a devastating health crisis.
-Could this be the root cause of chronic diseases?
+Could this be one of the main root causes of chronic health issues?

-This beginner’s guide will help you understand what cardiometabolic health is, why it’s essential, and how to improve your glucose and fat metabolism for greater vitality consistently.
+This starter guide will help you understand what cardiometabolic health is, why it’s essential, and how to improve your metabolic health, glucose, and fat metabolism for greater vitality consistently.

 Cardiometabolic health is the term used to refer to the critical relationship between heart health and your body’s metabolic functions.
 Metabolic dysfunction is also known as metabolic syndrome.
 Cardio metabolism describes how the two link together, how they interact, and how changes in one can significantly affect the other.

-Cardiometabolic dysfunction involves problems with blood sugar levels, such as metabolic syndrome and diabetes.
-Other issues may include problems with fatty acids, belly obesity, and elevated triglycerides.
+Other concerns may include problems with fatty acids, belly fat, and elevated triglycerides.
 It also affects issues with hypertension (high blood pressure) and inflammation.

-If you visit your medical doctor, you are not likely to solve your metabolic syndrome challenges.
-The traditional medicine strategy is offering medications that can be helpful in the short term but often come with unwanted side effects.
+Unfortunately, your medical doctor is not likely to help you solve your metabolic syndrome challenges or other chronic diseases.
+The traditional medicine strategy often relies on offering medications that can be helpful in the short term but may come with unwanted side effects.
+It is important to consider a holistic approach that addresses the underlying root causes of chronic diseases for long-term solutions.

 Doctors do not focus on the underlying lifestyle issues driving cardiometabolic dysfunction.
-Functional Medicine, as a root-cause approach to your health, is positioned perfectly to help people with their cardio metabolism.
+Functional Medicine, as a root-cause systems biology approach to your health, is positioned perfectly to help people with their cardio metabolism.

 Cardiometabolic diseases (CMDs) are the number-one cause of death in the world.
 Post-menopause women catch up with men in the number who die from heart disease.
 Quite frightening statistics, I am sure you would agree.